 Service To Self/Service To Others

 This is an alltime classic combination of personal lessons: the concept of Service to Others versus the concept of Service to Self.
-A majority of people neglect others for the sake of their own happiness, but this 70 year old lady has it reversed: She always puts others first, and has developed a habit of neglecting herself.
+A majority of people neglect others for the sake of their own happiness, but the 70 year old lady in the example shown in the illustration above has it reversed: She always puts others first, and has developed a habit of neglecting herself.

 Note how the themes of her personal lessons color the standard lessons.
 She is good in lovemaking - unusual for a lady of her generation because they grew up in a Morphic Field very subject illiterate and suppressive toward sex, but her personal theme of nourishing others made her overcome that for the sake of her husband.
 She is also good in relationships, parenting and healthcare - all things she needs to nourish others.